 agreement" data set, choose the partner "Extra-trade" to get

-selected regional integration agreement, choose as partner the
+- To get intra-trade values for a selected regional integration agreement, choose as partner the

 same group as for the reporter.
 For example, choose NAFTA as reporter and as

 Value flag codes

 highlighted year do not form a consistent series with those from earlier

 Back to top